School Council and Eco Committee

 How are the ECO Committee Selected?

 All interested children had an explanation about what Eco club would involve this academic year and they were invited to write a short explanation as to why they wanted to be involved.
-These applications were discussed between Mrs Fox and Mrs Greenwood and a committee was selected representing children from Years 1-6.
+These applications were discussed between Mrs Fox and other members of staff, and a committee was selected representing children from Years 1-6.

 Meetings